The Tablespaces Layer

 If a tablespace runs out of space then all the statements that try to acquire new space in that tablespace will fail.
 If there are too much read or write operations to a specific tablespace this could result in serious performance problems.
 Hence it is critical to monitor individual tablespaces of a database server instance.

-To monitor the health of the different tablespaces of a database server instance, the eG Enterprise suite includes an Oracle Table Spaces test.
+To monitor the health of the different tablespaces of a database server instance, the eG Enterprise includes an Oracle Table Spaces test.

 Figure 1 : Tests mapping to the Tablespaces layer